Harry H. Johnson: World War I

 He attended Texas A&M College to study agriculture, but transferred to Tyler Community College after 2 years.
 He later graduated from Tyler with a degree in accounting in May, 1916.
 He attended the Officer Training Course at Leon Springs, Texas in May, 1917, a month after the American entry into World War I, and was assigned to the Aviation Ground School in Austin, Texas.
 When the call went out for recruits to fight in Europe, Johnson dropped out of flight school and enlisted in the Texas National Guard on August 10, 1917.

-Johnson was sent to Camp Bowie in Fort Worth, Texas on August 23, 1917, where he was made a Sergeant on September 7, 1917 with Company E, 141st Infantry, 36th Division.
-He was promoted to Second Lieutenant on December 2, 1917 and commissioned on December 28, 1917.
+Johnson was sent to Camp Bowie in Fort Worth, Texas, on August 23, 1917, where he was made a Sergeant on September 7, 1917, with Company E, 141st Infantry, 36th Division.
+He was promoted to Second Lieutenant on December 2, 1917, and commissioned on December 28, 1917.
 He was transferred to Camp Bullis and was promoted to First Lieutenant on June 11, 1918.

-Johnson traveled with the officers of Company E, 141st Infantry Regiment on the USS Finland, embarking on July 26, 1918 from Hoboken, New Jersey.
+Johnson traveled with the officers of Company E, 141st Infantry Regiment on the USS Finland, embarking on July 26, 1918, from Hoboken, New Jersey.
 Arriving in France on August 6, the 141st was assigned to the 13th Training area near Bar sur Aube.
 After moving into support positions in September, it was assigned to prepare to relieve the 2d U. S. Division in the Épernay-Chalons region.
 With the 142d Regiment, they took over the positions of the 9th and 23d U. S. Infantry regiments.

 On October 8, 1918, the regiment began participation in one of the great chapters in its combat history, the Meuse-Argonne campaign.
 On that day, along a line extending four kilometers east to west, the 141st and 142d regiments attacked German positions, resulting in a "substantial gain of ground" but suffering casualties to sixty-six officers and 1,227 enlisted men.
 After being relieved by the 72d Brigade (143rd and 144 Inf), the unit side-stepped to take a place at the east end of the line of the 72d Brigade several days later.
 On October 27, the unit took part in the assault on "Foret (Forest) Farm", and then was relieved on October 28, taking no further combat action in the war.
 The unit returned to the United States after six additional months in France and was mustered out July 3, 1919.

-Johnson left France as part of Company K, 26th Infantry, on August 23, 1919 on board the transport USS Marcia (incorrectly written as USS Marica on embarcation records) and arrived at Brooklyn, New York on September 2, 1919.
+Johnson left France as part of Company K, 26th Infantry, on August 23, 1919, on board the transport USS Marcia (incorrectly written as USS Marica on embarcation records) and arrived at Brooklyn, New York, on September 2, 1919.
 The 26th Infantry was sent to Camp Merritt upon disembarkation.
-He was Honorably Discharged on 16 October 1919 but failed to get a commission in the Officer's Reserve Corps.
+He was honorably discharged on October 16, 1919, but failed to get a commission in the Officer's Reserve Corps.